 While there are bot management solutions available, a lot of them are proving to be ineffective.
 This is because the fundamental architecture of these legacy anti-bot solutions still give bad bots a way into the infrastructure, which means they are not effective at stopping malicious automation.

-The good news is that Kasada is different.
-We provide you with a method of stopping bad bot traffic before it gets through the front door.
-With our approach, you can eliminate the stress and expenses associated with traditional solutions and the resources required to maintain them.
+Not only do we provide you with a solution that remains effective, we work as a partner with our customer.
+Our solution is hands free eliminating the stress and expenses associated with traditional solutions and the resources required to maintain them.
 We will also help you to lower unnecessary operational and IT overhead by rightsizing traffic to authentic human user traffic only.

 We don’t use outdated techniques like CAPTCHAs either.
 Instead, we will increase conversion rates through a frictionless and invisible experience for customers.
 Through eliminating bot-driven downtime and latency, we can help you to protect your online revenue and reputation.

-In this way, we mitigate bots in a manner that extends beyond security.
+In this way, we implement bot mitigation solutions in a manner that extends beyond security.
 Not only do we offer your business protection but we give you the ability to improve competitiveness, operating margins, and revenue.

 Test your website today to see if you’re protected from bad bots

-The best thing to do today is to test your website to see if it can detect bad bots.
+The best thing to do today is to adopt a bot mitigation solution and test your website to see if it can detect bad bots.
 Run our free assessment and we will provide you with the full results and analysis so you can get a better understanding of the current state of your own defenses against bad bots.

 Want to learn more?